kryali/HackNight/README.md

-# Hack Night
+# HACK NIGHT
-This is the source code for the hacknight website, MIT liscenced
+Source code for the hack night website